bensinober/shell-game/README.md

 Man vs machine scores will be updated regularly, as well as a new model for classification/neural processing.

+A simple [Bun.js](https://bun.sh/) server handles prediction and tracking data sent from application and forwards to eye tracker and other instances using a low level data API

 ## Technical instruction

 For install instructions and requirements, refer to: [Installation](docs/INSTALLATION.md)